日本語

 Selected Publications

-Morita, S., Ando, T., Maeno, A., Mizutani, T., Mase, M., Shigenobu, S. and Niimi, T. (2019).
+Morita, S., And, T., Maeno, A., Mizutani, T., Mase, M., Shigenobu, S., and Niimi, T. (2019).
 Precise staging of beetle horn formation in Trypoxylus dichotomus reveals the pleiotropic roles of doublesex depending on the spatiotemporal developmental contexts.
-PLOS Genet.
+PLoS Genet.
 15, e1008063.

 Contact